 It’s not new, it’s just getting better and better all the time.
 Like all other forms of teaching, it evolves constantly.
 We innovate, we revise, we add and subtract, and constantly improve it.
 Best of all, our students reap the benefits.

 5 Blended Learning Strategies That Never Miss

 So how can you ensure blended learning strategies are successful in your classroom?
 What can you use to deliver a blended experience that really works?
 Consider these suggestions below.

 There are so many things to consider in this kind of transformation.
 Slow and easy is always the best way to go.
 Believe it or not, students are not always as prepared as we think.
 They’re not always ready to step in right away and take responsibility for their learning.
 It doesn’t mean they won’t or can’t.
 Sometimes they just need time to adjust.

 Consider also that some students will be more adept with technology than others.
 This is where a strong system of school and peer support come in.
-Don’t be afraid to use every resource, including student ability, to make blended learning really work.
-Listen to the pros who have experienced blended learning success of their own in the past.
+Don’t be afraid to use every resource, including student ability, to make blended learning strategies really work.
+Listen to the pros who have experienced success of their own in the past.

 You’ve also got to think about how this change will be supplemented.
 This involves discussions between teachers and administrators about these considerations:

 - Will your blended learning adopt a BYOD approach?